arithcrypto/AVX512PolynomialMultiplication/HQC/AVX2_patches/patches_AVX2/Readme.md

 This repository contains :

 * **AVX2** : patches to apply to the AVX2 Optimized Implementation of the official HQC update for the round 3 of the NIST standardization process 2020/10/01.
 It concerns only hqc-128 and hqc-192.
-* **AVX512** : patches to apply to the AVX2 Optimized Implementation of the official HQC update for the round 3 of the NIST standardization process 2020/10/01, to get an AVX512 version of HQC multiplication process.

 **How to apply patches ?**